Read an interview with Leigh Bardugo. I don’t read her work, but I was struck by this quote:

 I’ve noted before David Foster Wallace’s corpse is venerated in a way I find distasteful.
 But the few women who make it into the canon are also dug up, but not for worship.
 Rather, because a lot of great writers write occasionally disturbing, knotty things, biographers search their corpses for whatever grisly flaw made them write grisly work.
-Never mind life is brutish and we all have funny relationships with our mothers and boys who didn’t always love to kiss us, we are merely the events that made us.
-We can’t create like men, we write poorly hidden biographies.
+Never mind life is brutish and we all have funny relationships with our mothers and the boys who didn’t love to kiss us.
+We are reduced to merely the events that made us.
+We can’t create from nothing like men; we write poorly hidden biographies.
 There’s an unwillingness to let women and femmes be the authority on their own formation.

 A few years back, I mentioned to a co-worker I wrote.
 He said, “Ah, you write women?”
 I told him half the world is women and omitted my own dubious identification with “woman.”
 On a list of a thousand things I am, “woman” and “man” both appear, but somewhere below redheaded-ness and roughly on par with “really into ketchup as a condiment.”

-“Never heard of it.”
-He seemed very irritated.
-I don’t know if it was because I knew more about his fave than he did, or if it was because I bruised his delicate sensibilities.
+I don’t tell my co-worker any of this because he seems very irritated.
+I don’t know if it was because I knew more about his fave than he did, or if it was because I bruised his delicate sensibilities with the Whore word.

 He went back to my writing.
 He said, “But you write women like you, right?
 Basically yourself.
 Women like you.”

 I thought.
 I’d recently sold a story about a disabled girl who is ambiguously a grizzly bear, who pokes her grandmother’s eye out and goes and joins the other bears.
 Wrote and shelved literary novel about a mentally ill woman who fucks a god and beats a man to death with a flashlight.
 I wanted to share none of this.